maranix/gignore/ROADMAP.md

 ## v0.1 (07/11/2024)

-- [ x ] Parse and process provided template name via cli argument ex: (gignore go).
+- [x] Parse and process provided template name via cli argument ex: (gignore go).
-- [ x ] Fetch the template synchronously from github/gitignore repo.
+- [x] Fetch the template synchronously from github/gitignore repo.
-- [ x ] Save the fetched template to .gitignore in CWD by default.
+- [x] Save the fetched template to .gitignore in CWD by default.

 ---